 The Route to Accreditation

-The route to accreditation should be a logical and Standards-based process, without bias or agenda.
+The route to accreditation is a logical and Standards-based process, without bias or agenda.

 ALAB strictly adheres to the protocols defined in ISO/IEC 17011 and has developed an approach that is based on our experience and feedback from laboratories.